Get Started with Inference

 Well supported Open Source tools back the inference stack.
 Knative Serving acts as the serverless runtime, managing auto scaling, revision control and canary deployments.
 KServe provides an easy to use interface, via Kubernetes resource definitions to deploy models without having to worry about correctly configuring the underlying framework (ie. Tensorflow).
 The examples in our documentation are tailored specifically for common use cases, and there are many more examples in the KServe repostiory that can be used directly in your namespace.

 Autoscaling is enabled by default for all Inference Services.
 The autoscaling parameters have been pre-configured for GPU based workloads, where a large dataset usually needs to be loaded into GPU VRAM before serving can begin.
 Autoscaling is enabled any time

-If concurrent requests exceeds the current scaled-for request volume by 200% during a period of 30 seconds, the autoscaler enters "panic mode" and starts scaling containers faster than the normal 120s stable window.
+If concurrent requests exceeds the current scaled-for request volume by 200% during a period of 24 seconds, the autoscaler enters "panic mode" and starts scaling containers faster than the normal 128s stable window.
 Some of these settings, such as stable window can be modified using annotations on the

 InferenceService.
 Refer to the KNative documentation for more information.